Everyday Shooter: Reception

-The PlayStation 3 and PC versions received "favorable" reviews, while the PSP version received "average" reviews, according to the review aggregation website Metacritic.
+The PlayStation 3 and Windows versions received "favorable" reviews, while the PSP version received "average" reviews, according to the review aggregation website Metacritic.

 A review from 1UP.com said that the PS3 version "succeeds wildly as an engaging shooter for the art-house crowd, and a creative change of pace for the hardcore-shooter crowd."
 Some critics pointed out similarities to the game Rez, while The A.V.
 Club pointed out homages to classic arcade games such as Centipede, Robotron 2084, and Time Pilot.

 Many publications cited the PS3 version's difficulty as a source of frustration, though some pointed out that its unlocking system can ease the process of getting through "Normal Play" (or, that it can be bypassed altogether by unlocking songs in "Single Play").
 IGN also criticized the method of point-collecting: Points in Everyday Shooter must be physically collected by the player in the brief amount of time after they appear or else they'll quickly fade away.
 In IGN's PS3 version review, it was noted that "flying over all the points is far less effective than it should be, since zipping through a huge clump of them will often yield only a few actual pick-ups."